zainh-mw/matlab-codespaces/README.md

 The `postStartCommand` starts [matlab-proxy](https://github.com/mathworks/matlab-proxy) and `onAutoForward` opens a browser tab running MATLAB.

-Note: Depending on your system configuration, you might need to click on the link presented in the VSCode terminal to start the browser session.
+Note: Depending on your system configuration, you might need to click on the link presented in the VS Code terminal to start the browser session.

 You can run the dev container configured above in Codespaces: